-Assured Guaranty (Europe) Ltd. ("AGE") is a direct wholly-owned subsidiary of Assured Guaranty Municipal Insurance Company, an insurance company organised under the laws of the State of New York, United States of America ("AGMIC"), which, in turn, is a direct whollyowned subsidiary of Assured Guaranty Municipal Corp. ("AGM" and together with AGE, "Assured Guaranty"), an insurance company also organised under the laws of the State of New York, United States of America AGM is a wholly- owned indirect subsidiary of Assured Guaranty Ltd. ("AGL"), a Bermuda based holding company that, through its operating subsidiaries, provides credit protection products to the public finance, infrastructure and structured finance markets.
+Assured Guaranty (Europe) Ltd. ("AGE") is a direct wholly-owned subsidiary of Assured Guaranty Municipal Corp. ("AGM" and together with AGE, "Assured Guaranty"), an insurance company organised under the laws of the State of New York, U.S.A.
+AGM is a wholly-owned indirect subsidiary of Assured Guaranty Ltd. ("AGL"), a Bermuda based holding company that, through its operating subsidiaries, provides credit protection products to the public finance, infrastructure and structured finance markets.
 AGL's shares are publicly listed on the New York Stock Exchange under the symbol "AGO".
 AGL applies its credit underwriting judgment, risk management skills and capital markets experience to offer insurance that protects holders of debt instruments and other monetary obligations from defaults in scheduled payments of interest and principal.
 AGL's operating subsidiaries market their credit protection products directly to issuers and underwriters of public finance, infrastructure and structured finance securities, as well as to investors in such debt obligations.
 AGL's operating subsidiaries guarantee debt obligations issued in many countries, although their principal focus is the United States, the United Kingdom, Europe and Australia.

-AGE was incorporated with limited liability in England on 8 June 1990 pursuant to the Companies Acts 1985 and Companies Acts 1989 with registered number 02510099.
+AGE was incorporated with limited liability in England on 8 June 1990 pursuant to the Companies Acts 1985 and 1989 with registered number 02510099.
 AGE was authorised from 29 April 1994, originally by the UK Department of Trade and Industry and subsequently by the UK Financial Services Authority (the "FSA"), to carry out and effect "credit", "suretyship" and "miscellaneous financial loss" insurance business in the United Kingdom (firm reference number 202896).
-From 1 April 2013, AGE is authorised by the PRA and regulated by the PRA and the Financial Conduct Authority (the "FCA").
+From 1 April 2013, AGE is authorised by the Prudential Regulation Authority and regulated by the Prudential Regulation Authority and the Financial Conduct Authority.
 These permissions are sufficient for AGE to provide financial guarantees in the UK.
 In addition, pursuant to the EC third non-life insurance directive (No. 92/49/EEC), AGE is able to provide financial guarantees in twenty European countries, subject to certain conditions.